zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 ## <a id="5.8"></a>Intentionally failover of all targets from a primary to a secondary server

-**Warning:** After you have created a Lustre* file system using Manager for Lustre\* software, you should not normally make any configuration changes outside of Manager for Lustre\* software, to file system servers, their respective targets, or network connectivity.
-Doing so will diminish or defeat the ability of Manager for Lustre\* software to monitor or manage the file system, and will make all or portions of the file system unavailable to clients.
+**Warning:** After you have created a Lustre* file system using Intel® Manager for Lustre* software, you should not normally make any configuration changes outside of Intel® Manager for Lustre* software, to file system servers, their respective targets, or network connectivity.
+Doing so will diminish or defeat the ability of Intel® Manager for Lustre* software to monitor or manage the file system, and will make all or portions of the file system unavailable to clients.

 The following process is recommended only if the affected server has become unresponsive to commands and must be powered down or power cycled in order to perform recovery.
 This requires that you first failover all connected targets from the affected server to the secondary server.